paypal/gorealis/docs/getting-started.md

 steps also apply to an Aurora installation made via a package manager.
 Differences in how to configure the cluster between the vagrant image and the package manager will be clarified when necessary.

-## Spinning up an Aurora instance with Vagrant
-Follow the **[guide](https://github.com/apache/aurora/blob/master/docs/getting-started/vagrant.md)** at the Aurora repository in order to spin up a local cluster until step 4 (Start the local cluster).

-### Pre-configured Vagrant box
+## Pre-configured Aurora Vagrant box
 Alternatively, if Vagrant and VirtualBox are already configured your machine, you may use a pre-configured vagrant image and skip to the [Creating Aurora Jobs](#creating-aurora-jobs).